Japanese Knotweed in Liverpool

 Japanese knotweed does not automatically prevent property transactions in Liverpool when it is properly assessed and managed.

-However, unanswered questions can prompt additional scrutiny from lenders, surveyors, or legal advisers — often at the least convenient stage of the process.
+Unanswered questions can trigger extra scrutiny from lenders, surveyors, or legal advisers—often at the least convenient stage of the process.

 Your Next Step